junxit/us-congress-bills-113/metadata.md

 - 2013-02-28 — Introduced in Senate
 - 2013-02-28 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2013-07-30 — Committee on Energy and Natural Resources Subcommittee on Public Lands, Forests, and Mining.
+Hearings held.
+With printed Hearing: S.Hrg.
+113-85.
+- 2013-12-19 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment favorably.
+- 2014-03-31 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu with an amendment.
+With written report No. 113-140.
+- 2014-03-31 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu with an amendment.
+With written report No. 113-140.
+- 2014-03-31 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 338.